microsoft/vscode-docs/api/ux-guidelines/overview.md

 ### Panel

-The Panel is another surface to render Views.
+The Panel is another View Container.
 By default, views like the Terminal, Problems, and Output can be viewed in a single tab at a time.
 Users can also drag views into a split layout much like they can do in the Editor.

 [![Overview of the Panel element](images/examples/...)](/images/examples/...)